Pastry & Confectioneryfoundationalprofessional bakers17 min read · updated 2026-06-28

 Colouring — gel and paste, not liquid

 The recurring colouring mistake is reaching for a liquid colour: liquid adds water, and water makes sugarpaste sticky and soft and ruins poured-fondant set.
-For pastes, use gel or paste colours, which deliver intense colour with very little added water [c25].
-The catalogue gel colour is built on a glucose-syrup and glycerine base (not water) precisely so it colours without softening [c25].
+For pastes, use gel or paste colours, which deliver intense colour with very little added water.
+The catalogue gel colour is built on a glucose-syrup and glycerine base (not water) precisely so it colours without softening.
 Powders and dusts add no water at all and are for dusting, airbrushing and deep dry colour.
-The decision grid is in cmp-mf-colour-types.
+The decision grid is in the colour-types table below.

 <!-- image: img-mf-04 -->